Reporting a Crime

 If you want to report an incident of sexual assault, harassment, or discrimination, but wish to remain anonymous, you can submit an online report.

 If you are an employee reporting a matter involving another employee, please use Alert Line.

 Safety and Security Tips

 Secure your belongings.
 Thefts of laptops, smartphones, and wallets are not uncommon.
-Always lock your office or residence hall and don’t leave valuables unattended in common areas.
-Secure your bicycle using a strong U-lock and register it with Public Safety.
+Lock residence hall rooms and offices and do not leave valuables unsecured and unattended.
+Secure bicycles using a u-lock-type device and register it with Public Safety.

 Save the Public Safety emergency number (619) 849-2525 to your phone.
 Call to report a crime or suspicious activity, or to request an escort or other assistance.

-Verify your mobile phone number is accurately listed in the Portal (students) or in Workday (employees).
+Verify your mobile phone number is accurately listed in Workday.
 Text messages are the primary method PLNU uses to communicate information during a campus emergency.

 Local Crime Statistics

 The Omega Group provides citizens with information about recent crime activity in their neighborhoods.
 If you would like to receive regular updates on local crime, you can register online.